SteveMcT/youtube-downloader/readme.md

 ## Start the download

 Just open the tool and select if you want to download all links as mp3 or mp4 and let it do it's work.

+## Keep in mind

+The downloader DOES NOT have a 100% success rate when downloading data.
+It's just a tool to help you gettings music.